antoniordf/private-blockchain-with-pow/README.md

 # Blockchain Data

-This is a simplified blockchain without a consensus algorithm.
+This is a simplified blockchain with a simple Proof of Work consensus algorithm.

 To use this boilerplate code locally follow this steps: